raveen-singh/cs348-project/README.md

 Then you need to log into the running instance of mySQL by running `mysql -u root -p`.
 There should be no password required for the root user, so press enter when prompted on the next line.

 If you see `mysql>` on the next line, you have sucesfully connected.
 Run the `setup.sql` script by running `source setup.sql` while connected.
 If there are no errors, navigate to `http://localhost:3000` (assuming the frontend/backend are running).
-If you see cs348db conencted below the first message, you have set  up the database correctly.
+If you see cs348db connected below the first message, you have set up the database correctly.